-International relations against the background of historic, economic, and strategic factors in Eastern Asia with consideration of the issues and prerequisites for peace in the Pacific war.
+International relations against the background of historic, economic, and strategic factors contributing to the current struggle in Eastern Asia.

 304. INTERNATIONAL ORGANIZATION.

 Basic problems in international relations and organization with appropriate analysis of the procedures and institutions in world cooperation as affected by the war.